-SF based African fintech startup Chipper Cash expands to Nigeria – TechCrunch
+SF-based African fintech startup Chipper Cash expands to Nigeria – TechCrunch

 The fintech company now has more than 70,000 active users and has processed 250,000 active transitions on its no-fee, P2P, cross-border mobile-money payments product.

-The startup also runs Chipper Checkout: a merchant-focused, fee-based C2B mobile payments product that supports its no-fee mobile money business.
+The startup also runs Chipper Checkout: a merchant-focused, fee-based C2B mobile payments product that supports its no-fee mobile-money business.

-Chipper Checkout will make its debut in Nigeria several months after Chipper Cash’s mobile payments launch, according to Serunjogi.
+Chipper Checkout will make its debut in Nigeria several months after Chipper Cash’s mobile-payments launch, according to Serunjogi.

-The imperative to move to Nigeria was pretty straight-forward.
+The imperative to move to Nigeria was pretty straightforward.
 “Nigeria is the largest economy and most populous country in Africa.
 Its fintech industry is one of the most advanced in Africa, up there with Kenya and South Africa,” he said.

 “I think for any company doing fintech across borders, that is looking to be successful in Africa, it’s imperative that you have a presence in Nigeria.”